technocidal/com.technocidal/_posts/2022-05-01-swiftui-displaying-web-content.md

 ## Update

 Although this method works great for opening links to external content inside an app I'd highly discourage you from using it for that purpose.
 Due to the excellent research by [Felix Krause](https://krausefx.com/blog/announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser) it became apparent that this is misused by a lot of companies to track users, attribute ads or personalize content.
 Developers should take this as a hint to switch to `SFSafariViewController` or open Safari outright.
+Felix goes into a lot more details so I **highly** encourage you to check out his work.

 It's still completely fine to use this to show web content like HTML responses from your own servers, a Markdown preview screen for an editor or maybe a specific piece of UI was just easier to build using web technologies.